+\end{linenomath} with {a Gaussian prior distribution $\mathcal{N}(\mu^{g}_{\star},V^{g}_{\star})$ for $\mu^{g}$}.
 Due to the small number of subjects per group, only differences between groups for the bioavailability parameter $F$ are analyzed.
 The penalized SAEM algorithm is applied to this model penalizing fixed effect and random effects variance of bioavailability ($F$).
 Parameters $V_{c}$, $Cl$, $MAT$and $CV$ are supposed equal between the groups.
 High values for the adaptive weights were used for the corresponding differences to ensure they are null across groups.
-This assumption seems reasonable as: i) subjects are highly comparable due to very stringent inclusion criterions and ii) P-Gp inhibitors do not seem to influence $MAT$ and $CV$ \citep{delavenne2013semi}.
+This assumption seems reasonable as: i) subjects are highly comparable due to very stringent inclusion criterions and ii) P-Gp inhibitors do not seem to influence $MAT$ and $CV$ \citep{delavenne2013semi,ollier2015vitro}.
 The penalized SAEM algorithm is applied using the graph structure depicted in Figure \ref{fig:GraphAppli} and a grid composed of $400$ pairs of $\lambda_{F}$ and $\lambda_{V}$ values.

-The optimal model selected by the $BIC$ is shown in Figure \ref{fig:GraphAppli_RES}.
-Concerning fixed effects, the bioavailability is different between the two dosing regimens.
-It is certainly the consequence of the very low and pH-dependant solubility of DE.
-As the dosing regimen B was the lowest, then the smaller the dose, the lower the DE solubility is.
-Among the three P-Gp inhibitors, only $PgpI_{1}$ is associated to an increase in DE bioavailability.
+The optimal model selected by the $BIC$ is shown in Figure \ref{fig:GraphAppli_RES}. {Regarding} fixed effects, the bioavailability is different between the two dosing regimens.
+It is {probably} the consequence of the very low and pH-dependant solubility of DE.
+As the dosing regimen B was the lowest, then the smaller the dose, the lower the DE {solubility}.
+Among the three P-Gp inhibitors, only $PgpI_{1}$ is associated to an increase {of} DE bioavailability.
 It is not surprising since $PgpI_{1}$ is known to be a strong P-Gp inhibitor. $PgpI_{2}$ and $PgpI_{3}$ inhibit P-Gp much less in in-vitro experiment.
-Concerning random effects variances, a higher variance is estimated for dosing regimen B, which again is certainly attributable to solubility.
+Concerning random effects variances, a higher variance is estimated for dosing regimen B, which again is certainly {related} to solubility.
 Finally, Figure \ref{fig:REGPATHAPPLI} shows the regularization path of both fixed effects and variances.